robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 a heightened sense of awareness that would make them feel very anxious.
 Other situations that would lead to them feel anxious were if the corridor was too busy, if there was a supply teacher needed, if we did maths before breaktime – anything that was unexpected could lead to heightened anxiety levels.
-If this happened, they wouldn't be calm enough to participate fully in their learning, and there was also a risk that these feelings of fear and uncertainty would manifest into challenging behaviours.
+If this happened, they wouldn’t be calm enough to participate fully in their learning, and there was also a risk that these feelings of fear and uncertainty would manifest into challenging behaviours.
 So to counteract this we planned strategies that would allow them to be as prepared